-We spent about 9 weeks, 4 of them in Calella de Palafrugell, on the Costa Brava in less than a year.
+We spent 9 weeks on the Costa Brava in Spain in less than a year.
 We explored, and were charmed by, many of the seaside towns.
-Our favorite was Calella de Palafrugell.
+Our absolute favorite was Calella de Palafrugell.
 It’s understated posh (meaning people who are there must have money but don’t flaunt it), small and so easy to navigate that even Brunette could kind of find her way around after 3 weeks.
 It has charming restaurants with good food, beautiful summer weather, fun shopping and a beach.

 We were fortunate enough to have done a home exchange with a family who had a summer place in Calella De Palafrugell.
 The pluses were having lots of space, a deck we could sit on and see the Mediterranean, no lodging costs and a kitchen.